The commentary for this Solemnity of the Body

 What does your spiritual odometer look like?

-On a scale of 1-10, where do you land?
+1-10, where do you land?

 Do you feel the need for Eucharist?